 If the storage purpose is not applicable, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data are routinely blocked or erased in accordance with legal requirements.

-Under the GDPR, you have rights with respect to our processing of your personal data:
+Under UK GDPR, you have rights with respect to our processing of your personal data:

 Right to Access

 You have the right to request a copy of the personal data that we hold about you by contacting us at the email or postal address given below.
 Please include with your request information that will enable us to verify your identity.
 We will respond with 30 days of request.
 Please note that there are exceptions to this right.
 We may be unable to make all information available to you if, for example, making the information available to you would reveal personal data about another person, if we are legally prevented from disclosing such information.
 Or if your request is manifestly unfounded or excessive.

 Right to rectification

 We aim to keep your personal data accurate and complete.
 We encourage you to contact us using the contact details provided below to let us know if any of your personal data is not accurate or changes, so that we can keep your personal data up-to-date.

 You have the right to request the deletion of your personal data where, for example, the personal data are no longer necessary for the purposes for which they were collected, where you withdraw your consent to processing, where there is no overriding legitimate interest for us to continue to process your personal data, or your personal data has been unlawfully processed.
 If you would like to request that your personal data is erased, please contact our Data Protection Officer.

 Right to object

 In certain circumstances, you have the right to object to the processing of your personal data where, for example, your personal data is being processed on the basis of legitimate interests and there is no overriding legitimate interest for us to continue to process your personal data, or if your data is being processed for direct marketing purposes.
 If you would like to object to the processing of your personal data, please contact our Data Protection Officer.